 You can now create your own arbitrarily-named custom datasets in addition to the default

 'test' sets recognized by MindMeld.
 This allows you to store multiple datasets for your ML experiments and select the relevant dataset for use with each round of training or testing.
 See select data for experiments.

 For applications dealing with temporal events, you can now specify the time zone and timestamp associated with each query to the

 NaturalLanguageProcessor to ensure accurate prediction of time-based system entities.
 See specifying request timestamp and time zone.

 The preprocessor is a new component that has been added to MindMeld in version 3.3.
 It allows developers to define any custom preprocessing logic that must be applied on each query before being processed by the NLP pipeline.
-Read more in the new user guide chapter on Working with the Preprocessor.
+Read more in the new user guide chapter on Preprocessing.

 MindMeld 3.2 brings deep learning models to the MindMeld platform for the first time.
 This release also improves natural language processing and enhances dialogue management capabilities.
 This section provides highlights; see Package History for the full release notes.

 1. Deep Learning for Entity Recognition (Beta)

 You can now opt to train your entity recognizers with a Long Short Term Memory (LSTM) network build in TensorFlow.
 See Train an entity recognizer.